Kozea/Pynuts/doc/Advanced tutorial.rst

  * `MaxSize <API.html#pynuts.validators.MaxSize>`_

-→ `See the complete example source on GitHub <https://github.com/Kozea/Pynuts/tree/master/doc/example/example>`_ to see a workin example of file upload.
+→ `See the complete example source on GitHub <https://github.com/Kozea/Pynuts/tree/master/doc/example/example>`_ to see a working example of a project using file upload.

 Document